glue-viz/glue-solar/docs/guide-to-glue-1dprofile-viewer-for-iris-data.rst

 A Guide to using Glue's 1D Profile viewer to probe IRIS Level 2 data sets
 =========================================================================

-Loading multi-scan IRIS Level 2 date sets and stacking the sequential raster cubes
+Loading multi-scan IRIS Level 2 data sets and stacking the sequential raster cubes
 ----------------------------------------------------------------------------------
 It is important to note that it would be preferable to use the directory loader as opposed to the file loader for this task.
 To do this, we will first need to load some multi-scan